dushyant03/blogness/content/posts/fourth-post.md

 - When you want built-in security best practices while deploying and managing clusters.
 - When you want access to a strong, supportive community.

 In conclusion, I personally love Kubernetes.
 Through the various projects I've worked on, I’ve learned a lot about deploying container-based applications using Kubernetes.
-I always look for companies that are already using Kubernetes or are planning to migrate to it — it’s more than just a technology for me.
-It’s an emotion.